dengking/Linux-OS/docs/Multitasking/Linux-process-implementation/opensourceforu-The-Life-of-a-Process/index.md

 Processes go through some states based on scheduling.

-- *Running state:* In this state, the process is in a runnable state or in a run queue, waiting to run.
+1、*Running state:* In this state, the process is in a runnable state or in a run queue, waiting to run.
 The TASK_RUNNING flag is used for this state.

-- *Interruptible state:* Here, the process is in sleep mode and waiting for some task to finish, but it can also be invoked prematurely by a signal.
+2、*Interruptible state:* Here, the process is in sleep mode and waiting for some task to finish, but it can also be invoked prematurely by a signal.
 The TASK_INTERRUPTIBLE flag is used for this state.

-- *Uninterruptible state:* The process is in sleep mode and waiting for some task to finish but it cannot be invoked prematurely by a signal.
+3、*Uninterruptible state:* The process is in sleep mode and waiting for some task to finish but it cannot be invoked prematurely by a signal.
 The TASK_UNINTERRUPTIBLE flag is used for this state.
 So processes can be in the running, waiting or stopped state.
 There is one more state  the zombie state – which will be described later.

 ## **Death of a process**